 Where’s my money?

-When you invest with a robo-adviser, you’ll typically be sending your savings to the investment company.
-There are situations, however, where you’ll transfer your money to a third-party custodian, like to a big brokerage firm, and the robo-adviser manages it there.
+When you invest with a robo-adviser, you typically send savings to the investment company.
+There are situations, however, where you’ll transfer your money to a third-party custodian, such as a big brokerage firm, and the robo-adviser manages it there.

 What choices are there?